 - Obtaining high school: learning sociology, government, history, psychology, criminology, criminal justice and statistics

-- Obtaining bachelor’s degree in criminology, sociology, psychology and criminal justice
+- Obtaining a bachelor’s degree in criminology, sociology, psychology, and criminal justice

-- Obtaining master’s degree or doctorate in behavioral science, criminology, sociology, psychology and criminal justice to gain more advanced job positions and higher salary
+- Obtaining a master’s degree or doctorate in behavioral science, criminology, sociology, psychology, and criminal justice to gain more advanced job positions and higher salary

 - Obtaining state license